 The one thing my friends and I could not swallow in the story of the documentary is how the effects of Scopolamine makes you look completely normal to others as some of the interviewees have noted.
 The lack of balance and disorientation, the stupor, and the amnesia the victim suffers from make remembering credit card passwords and looking for stashed money really hard to do.

-anticholinergics, there is an extreme sense of disorientation while almost all motor functions are deeply impaired.
+Like the case with all deliriants and anticholinergics, there is an extreme sense of disorientation while almost all motor functions are deeply impaired.
 I mean, you really don’t look or act normal... simply because you can’t.
 One may be able to act somewhat normal on moderate doses of Acid or on Mushroom, but with Sakarana it’s not that doable.
 This is based on our own experimentation as well as our friends’.
 Remember that we tried the lighter version when drinking the boiled plant as well as the super heavy version when eating the leaves, which contain three dangerous drugs within them: Atropine, Hyoscyamine, AND Scopolamine.

-Even ten years before us, when my cousin’s friends took Sakarana some people went on the roof of the building and got naked — a common symptom apparently.
+Even ten years before us, when my older cousin’s friends took Sakarana some people went on the roof of the building and got naked — a common symptom apparently.
 Others maundered around the streets of Cairo like total maniacs.
 It was such a mess, it was written in the Egyptian newspapers.

 That said, it may seem that Scopolamine by itself would not do as they recount, unless it’s mixed with some other chemical(s) as some researchers believe.